 NAEP also gives questionnaires to teachers, students, and schools that are part of the NAEP sample.
 Responses to these questionnaires provide information about school policies affecting reading instruction, as well as information about schools' resources.

-Nationally representative samples of 190,000 fourth-graders and 172,000 eighth-graders participated in the 2013 National Assessment of Educational Progress (NAEP) in reading.
-See details about participation rates (890 KB) and about sample size and target population (890 KB).
+Nationally representative samples of 190,000 fourth-graders, 172,000 eighth-graders, and 46,000 twelfth-graders participated in the 2013 National Assessment of Educational Progress (NAEP) in reading.
+See details about participation rates and sample size and target population at grades 4 and 8, and at grade 12.

-Results of the 2013 NAEP Trial Urban District Assessment (TUDA) in mathematics and reading are based on representative samples of 1,100 to 2,300 public school students at grade 4 and 900 to 2,100 public school students at grade 8 in each of the 21 participating urban districts.
-See details about participation rates and sample size and target population (654 KB).
+Results of the 2013 NAEP Trial Urban District Assessment (TUDA) in reading are based on representative samples of 1,100 to 2,500 public school students at grade 4 and 900 to 2,200 public school students at grade 8 in each of the 21 participating urban districts.
+See details about participation rates and sample size and target population.

 The NAEP program does not, and is not designed to, report on the performance of individual students.
-Instead, groups of the student population from representative national samples are assessed.
-For example, NAEP reports results for male and female students, Black students and White students, and students in different regions of the country.
+Instead, groups of the student population that from representative national samples are assessed.
+For example, NAEP reports results for male and female students, Black students and White students, and students attending schools in different types of locations.
 Students are selected using a complex sampling design.

 NAEP assesses representative samples of students rather than the entire population of students.
 The sample selection process utilizes a probability sample design in which each school and each student has a known probability of being selected (the probabilities are proportionate to the estimated number of students in the grade assessed).
 Samples are selected according to a multistage design, with students drawn from within sampled public and private schools nationwide.
 Read details of assessment sample design in the technical documentation and see a diagram of sample selection for NAEP state assessments.